warrengb/BlazorTSInterop/README.md

 }
 ```

-> Methods ScriptPrompt and ScriptAlert will be loaded globally.<br>
+> ScriptPrompt and ScriptAlert will be statically loaded and global.<br>
-> Visible to other JavaScript modules including isolated modules.
+> Accessible to other JavaScript modules including isolated modules.<br>
+>> Notice the script methods call the browser API prompt and alert respectfully.

 > Add 'script.js' as static asset in 'Index.html' after 'webassemly.js'.